SIRDUBZIN/Cybersecurity/VIDEO_SCRIPT.md

 # YouTube Presentation Script

-Hi, my name is Thabiso Khumalo, and this is my PROG6221 Part 2 Cybersecurity Awareness Chatbot.
+Hi, my name is SIZOLWETHU MNCULWANE, and this is my PROG6221 Part 2 Cybersecurity Awareness Chatbot.

 In Part 1, the chatbot was a command-line application.
 In Part 2, I upgraded it into a WPF graphical user interface to make it more user-friendly and interactive.